PatAltimore/microsoft-graph-docs/api-reference/beta/api/alloweddatalocation_post_alloweddatalocations.md

 # Create allowedDataLocation

 Enables multiple data location support for a service or sets an additional allowed data location for a service.
+Calling the create allowedDataLocation API with a supported AppID enables multi-geo feature for the corresponding service and sets the first allowed data location for that service.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).